FoxChrisRealTheGit/react-stylux-layout/README.md

 Each element will be shown with an example of the possible props equal to the default props, if no default is set then the prop will have no equals.
 Each elements will then be shown is an example of children accepted.

+### Animation Notes:

+**the animation library is not currently built**

+### Responsive Notes:
+There are two breakpoints on the follow elements:
+* containers
+* holders

+#### Small Breakpoint:
+use this through props as: smdis the breakpoint for this is currently set at max-width: 440px (subject to change)

+#### Medium Breakpoint:
+use this through props as: mddis the breakpoint for this is currently set at min-width: 441px and max-width: 1200px (subject to change)

 ### Layout Specific